Conveniently located to serve the areas of Fenton, Sterling, Livonia and San Diego, CA

 You may experience mild discomfort or some swelling.
 You can expect to see a more youthful look.
 If excess skin was blocking your vision, you will experience a wider field of vision.

 What is the recovery time for eyelid surgery?

 During the recovery, you should keep your head elevated to reduce swelling and bruising.
-You should also apply cold compresses and the prescribed antibiotic ointment.
+You should also apply cold compress for the first 24-hours and use the recommended ointment.
 Most patients recover in 10 to 14 days.

 What are the risks associated with eyelid surgery?

 Risks associated with eyelid surgery include swelling and bruising, eye dryness, difficulty closing your eyes, bleeding from the incisions, and infection.

 What is the cost for eyelid surgery?

 The cost for eyelid surgery will be discussed at the time of the pre-operative visit.